Coming in 2027

 Timeline & Key Dates

-Barjo Science Fair (6:00 PM at Barrington Elementary)
+Barjo Science Fair at Barrington Elementary.

 Judging & Volunteer Opportunities